Sskrill/WebAPI-Proj/README.md

 **webAPIUsers.NewRouting(handler)** :This function starts the server with different routes.As an argument, it takes a ***Handler**, from which it will use handlers for the specified *routes*, and these handlers will use functions that are in the **CRUD** *interface*.

 **cache.NewCache(time.Second * 10)** :This function creates a variable with a **cache structure** in which there are methods for caching data, and then we pass it as an argument to the handler creation function.

+***This version uses net/http instead of gin.
+I just changed the handler file.go and also affected router.go .Now you need to write this "?id=(id)" after the users route in parentheses, you must specify its id.***